This blog provides information for educational purposes only. Read our complete summary for more info.

 We also added a whirlfloc tablet with 15 minutes left.

 We chilled to the high 60s F (~16C) and added one package of Safale US-05

-We then fermented at 68 degrees F (20C) for a couple of weeks
+We then fermented at 68 degrees F (20C) for a couple of weeks in a fermentation bucket.

 This beer tastes a lot like....a Kona Brewing Big Wave Blonde Ale, believe it or not.
 It's really good.
 Light and refreshing and a nice lemon / lime citrus character.
 This beer scored really high marks by everyone who tasted it.
 Do yourself a favor and brew it!